 - Agent surplus – When an interaction arrives, Genesys Cloud calculates the predictive score of the available agents.
 It ranks all agents by combining their time since last interaction with their predictive score, and then assigns the interaction to the highest-ranked agent.
 If the highest ranked agents are not available, the system will gradually expand the target agent pool, adding lower ranked agents.
 This process continues until an agent is found, or until predictive routing times out.

 - Interaction surplus – When an agent becomes available, on queues that have predictive routing enabled, Genesys Cloud calculates the predictive score of the agent for each of the interactions waiting in addition to the interaction arrival time and priority .
 It ranks all interactions by combining their waiting time with the predictive score, and then assigns the agent to the highest-ranked interaction.
 This means that if an agent is predicted to perform better with one customer than another, then predictive routing will bias the assignment of the interaction towards the customer with whom the agent is predicted to perform better.
 This ensures the best utilization of the available agent during times of conversation surplus thereby resulting in optimization of KPIs.

 For example, if interaction 3 (wait time 35 seconds) ranks above interaction 1 (wait time 42 seconds), the available agent is assigned to interaction 3.
 However, when the interaction ranking is the same for more than one interaction, Genesys Cloud assigns the agent to the interaction with the highest wait time.

-- If Genesys Cloud finds no qualifying agent before predictive routing times out, it routes the interaction using standard routing, which is the fallback routing method.
+- If Genesys Cloud finds no qualifying agent before predictive routing times out or if the number of the agents on the queue is three or lesser, it routes the interaction using standard routing, which is the fallback routing method.